 Creating, and sending out a regular B2B newsletter can be a great way to passively generate leads, better connect with warm prospects and nurture existing clients and customers.
-It can also serve as proof of your industry expertise and as a brilliant brand builder.
+It can also serve as proof of your industry expertise and as a brilliant brand builder as well as a content marketing tool.
 But only if it’s good.

 Why Bother With a Business Newsletter?